-44. Over the following four millennia, the advance of cryptography was limited.
-In the mid-1400s, Leon Battista Alberti invented an encryption system using a mechanical device with sliding disks that allowed for various methods of substitution.19 This is the base concept of a polyalphabetic cipher, which is an encryption method that switches through several substitution ciphers throughout encryption.
+42. Over the following four millennia, the advance of cryptography was limited.
+In the mid-1400s, Leon Battista Alberti invented an encryption system using a mechanical device with sliding disks that allowed for various methods of substitution.16 This is the base concept of a polyalphabetic cipher, which is an encryption method that switches through several substitution ciphers throughout encryption.
 Polyalphabetic substitution by rotating the discs to change the encryption logic limited the use of frequency analysis to crack the cipher.
-However,
+However, polyalphabetic substitution was susceptible to plain text attacks that would try various permutations of the code.

-18 NIGEL SMART, CRYPTOGRAPHY: AN INTRODUCTION 3RD EDITION 40 (2004) ([U]nderlying statistics of the language could be used to break the cipher.
+15 NIGEL SMART, CRYPTOGRAPHY: AN INTRODUCTION 3RD EDITION 40 (2004) ([U]nderlying statistics of the language could be used to break the cipher.
 For example it was easy to determine which ciphertext letter corresponded to the plaintext letter E.").

-19 DAVID KAHN, THE CODE BREAKERS: THE STORY OF SECRET WRITING 125 (1967) (David Kahn calls Alberti "the father of western crvptography" based on his development of a device that had two copper disks that fit together.
+16 DAVID KAHN, THE CODE BREAKERS: THE STORY OF SECRET WRITING 125 (1967) (David Kahn calls Alberti "the father of western crvptography" based on his development of a device that had two copper disks that fit together.
 "Each one of them had the alphabet inscribed on it.
 After every few words, the disks were rotated to change the encryption logic, thereby limiting the use of frequency analysis to crack the cipher.")